jorgitoooo/acme-search/README.md

     * NOTE: Data is currently read from static `.json` files but the services can be easily modified to read the data from a database or some external microservice.

-* `./src/utils` contains utility functionality (eg. analytics utility) which is shared across various parts of this project.
+* `./src/utils` contains utility functionality which is shared across various parts of this project.

 ### Design decisions

 Below I'll talk about some of the design decision I made pertaining to both software and UI/UX.

 #### Software